Instructions and support

 Do you have a job on offer that requires rare or otherwise special skills?

 When you are looking for special skills for your organisation, finding the right employee can be difficult.
 Take your time to think about what kind of skills are necessary for success at work and what skills you can be flexible about if necessary.
 Make a job posting carefully to ensure the best possible recruitment.
 Be prepared to not find a suitable employee in an instant.
-Instead of ready-made expertise, you can emphasise a readiness to learn and acquire new skills in the recruitment.
+Instead of expertise, you can emphasise a readiness to learn and acquire new skills in the recruitment.

 The following tips may be useful when recruiting people with special skills: